Quantifying Injection-Driven Interphase Mass Transfer within Porous Media via Time-Elapsed X-ray micro-Computed Tomography: Introduction

 \subsubsection{Slice-Averaged Concentration Approach}

-The \textit{Slice-Averaged Concentration} approach (SAC) has been used in many prior studies \citep{Pat_Suek_2017, jiang_2017, Hu_2021a, Hu_2021b, Patmonoaji_2021, Patmonoaji_2023, Lv_2024, Li_2025}.
-The approach begins by using the Advection-Diffusion Equation (Eq. \ref{eq:pat_advet_disp}) to solve for the contraction profile along the principal axis ($x$) using the time-lapsed change in gas phase at a discrete $x$ position, resulting in the aqueous solute concentration averaged over each cross-section.
+The \textit{Slice-Averaged Concentration} (SAC) approach has been used in numerous prior studies \citep{Pat_Suek_2017, jiang_2017, Hu_2021a, Hu_2021b, Patmonoaji_2021, Patmonoaji_2023, Lv_2024, Li_2025}.
+The approach begins by using the advection-diffusion equation (Eq. \ref{eq:pat_advet_disp}) to solve for the contraction profile along the principal axis ($x$) using the time-lapsed change in gas phase at a discrete $x$ position, resulting in the aqueous solute concentration averaged over each cross-section.

-Here $S_{g}$ is the gas phase saturation of the pore space, $\phi$ is the porosity, $D_{h}$ is the hydrodynamic dispersion coefficient (which combines diffusion and dispersion), and $\rho _{g}$ is still the density of the gas phase.
-Given the complexity of analytically solving the (\ref{eq:pat_advet_disp}), the system is assumed to be at pseudo-steady state, one-dimensional, and advection dominant to simplify Eq. (\ref{eq:pat_advet_disp}) to only be a function of the fluid advecting through the media and the change in gas-phase saturation with time:
+Here $S^{gas}$ is the gas phase saturation of the pore space, $\phi$ is the porosity, $D_{h}$ is the hydrodynamic dispersion coefficient (which combines diffusion and dispersion), and $\rho ^{gas}$ is still the density of the gas phase.
+Given the complexity of analytically solving (\ref{eq:pat_advet_disp}), the system is assumed to be at pseudo-steady state, as the dissolution-driven mass transfer is considered significantly slower than the advective transport.
+Considering the system to be advection dominant in time, and assuming radial symmetry, Eq. (\ref{eq:pat_advet_disp}) is simplified to be a one-dimensional function of the fluid advecting through the media and the change in gas-phase saturation with time (Eq. \ref{eq:pat_conc_x}):

-Here, $C_x$ and $C_{x+\Delta x, t}$ are the dissolved gas concentrations: $C_x$ is the average concentration of a cross-section, at axial position $x$; $C_{x+\Delta x, t}$ is similarly the cross-section average, but defined one voxel length forward, and at the next time-interval.
-The remaining terms $\phi$ and $S_{g}$ are the same, but averaged over the cylindrical cross-section. $\rho _{g}$ is the density of the gas phase, and $q$ is the Darcy flux.
+Here, $C_{x,t}$ and $C_{x+\Delta x, t+\Delta t}$ are the dissolved gas concentrations: $C_{x,t}$ is the average concentration of a cross-section, at axial position $x$ and current time interval $t$; $C_{x+\Delta x, t+\Delta t}$ is similarly the cross-section average, but defined one voxel length forward, and at the next time-interval.
+The remaining terms $\phi$ and $S^{gas}$ are the same, but averaged over the cylindrical cross-section. $\rho^{gas}$ is the density of the gas phase, and $q$ is the Darcy flux.
 Eq. (\ref{eq:pat_conc_x}) is solved iteratively with initial condition all $C(x,t=0) = 0$, and the boundary condition that $C(x=0,t) = 0$.
-With an estimate of average concentration at each axial cross-section, the mass transfer of each slice ($k_x$) is then estimated using Eq. (\ref{eq:pat_mass_trans_coeff}) to produce a profile of $k_x$ values for each time-interval.\citep{Patmonoaji_2021, Patmonoaji_2023}
+With an estimate of average concentration at each axial cross-section, the mass transfer of each slice ($k_{\Delta x, \Delta t}$) is then estimated using Eq. (\ref{eq:pat_mass_trans_coeff}).
+Here, $k_{\Delta x, \Delta t}$ refers to the mass transfer coefficient as a function of axial position and time-interval to produce a linear series of ($k_{\Delta x}$) values for each time-interval, which we will represent with $\mathbb{K}_{\Delta t} (\Delta x)$.\citep{Patmonoaji_2021, Patmonoaji_2023}